 3. Preparing Scallops for Grilling

-Preparation is key to achieving perfectly grilled scallops.
-Before you fire up the grill, it’s essential to clean and dry your scallops properly, and marinating them can enhance their flavor significantly.
+Prep is key if you want perfect grilled scallops.
+Before you light up that grill, clean and dry your scallops right, and marinate them to boost the flavor.

 3.1 Cleaning and Drying